fxd24/fxd24.github.io/content/posts/data_pipeline.md

 ## Split responsibilities: fetchers vs adapters

+TODO make this much more conversational. explain what is going to be discussed and why. here it's just very dry and bullet points...
 - Fetchers handle transport (HTTP JSON, RSS, special APIs).
 - Adapters transform raw payloads into the `NewsEvent` model.
 - `UniversalNewsSource` orchestrates them per source.